tamzi/PracticalChristian/docs/agentRules/documentationRules.md

 ### ⚠️ Rule 4: File Naming

-Use camelCase for all files except `README.md` (capital letters).
+Use camelCase for all files except `README.md` and `Agents.md` (capital letters).

-*Why: Consistent naming convention across all docs (README.md is the only exception).*
+*Why: Consistent naming convention across all docs (README.md and Agents.md are the only exceptions).*

 **Wrong:** `IMPLEMENTATION.md`, `TESTING_GUIDE.md`
 **Correct:** `implementation.md`, `testingGuide.md`